RoamJS/workbench/docs/hot-keys.md

 # Overview

-Hot Keys (previously known as Jump Navigation) provides a set of keyboard shortcuts for interacting with the Roam user interface.
+Hot Keys provides a set of keyboard shortcuts for interacting with the Roam user interface.

+For example: copying the block reference for the current block, expanding and collapsing the page outline and many many more.

 # How to Use